 Why do c-sections happen so often?

-According to data collected by Australia’s Institute of Health and Welfare, for Australian women the risk having their first baby by c-section is 37%.
+According to data collected by Australia’s Institute of Health and Welfare, for Australian women, the risk of having their first baby by c-section is 37%.

 In Australia, it’s estimated that 97% of women birthing in hospitals will have some form of intervention during pregnancy and birth.

-Hospitals have systems and policies, which improve patient safety but also put pressures on birthing women, which affect their birth choices and outcomes.
+Hospitals have systems and policies, which improve patient safety but also put pressures on birthing women, which affects their birth choices and outcomes.

 These sorts of pressures start with something as simple as being overdue and being booked for an induction.
 Or having continuous fetal monitoring because the maternity ward is busy and the midwife has other women to care for.